bicciatolab/popsicleR/README.md

 ## Installation in R

-Before installing `popsicleR`, users can run the following codes to install packages from CRAN, CRAN archive, Bioconductor, and Github required as dependencies:
+Before installing `popsicleR`, users can run the following codes to install packages from CRAN, CRAN archive, Bioconductor, and Github required as dependencies.
+We recommend skipping updates when prompted by R.

 ```r
 CRANdep <- c("Seurat","reticulate","R.utils","dplyr","ggplot2","clustree","ape","gtools",